StephenGriffies/StephenGriffies.github.io/_pages/researchI.md

 <p align="justify">

-Global mean sea level has been rising since the early 20th century due to global climate change, and will continue to rise for decades to centuries.
 There are significant socio-economic impacts from sea level rise on populations and environments in coastal areas and islands.
 Furthermore, many of the displaced populations stress regions away from the coast.
-Sea level change is thus one of the most consequential effects of anthropogenic climate change for the 21st century and beyond.

 </p>